 Please note, that some projects only run during terms 1 and 2 and so places may only be available towards the beginning of the academic year.
-If you are unsure or need any help choosing a project, e-mail email@example.com or visit our office to speak with a member of staff.
+If you are unsure or need any help choosing a project, e-mail email@example.com or contact our office to speak with a member of staff.

 For a full list of your rights and responsibilities as a volunteer, have a look at our volunteer policy.

 Warwick Volunteers offers an extensive selection of projects ranging from weekly activities to one-off events, which means the time commitment varies between projects.
 You can commit as much or as little time as you want.
 Even if you're short of time, there are plenty of opportunities for you to get involved!
-Have a look at our project pages to find out more about specific project requirements or visit the WV office to speak with a member of staff.
+The opportunity's listing on the website should explain any specific project requirement or just contact us to speak with a member of staff.

-Warwick Volunteers has volunteering opportunities available throughout the year!
-If you're staying in the area during the holidays and would like to know which projects are available, e-mail email@example.com
+Warwick Volunteers primarily offers volunteering during term time but we have volunteering opportunities available throughout the year!
+If you're staying in the area during the holidays and would like to know which projects are available, contact us by e-mail email@example.com

 Unfortunately you won't be able to volunteer with Warwick Volunteers, but you can contact your local volunteer centre who will be able to provide you with lots of volunteering opportunities.
 If you live in Coventry, you need to contact Voluntary Action Coventry and for Warwickshire, Warwickshire Community And Voluntary Action.